 With most traditional weddings totaling $20,000-$30,000, beach weddings are a great alternative as they can be an affordable destination wedding option.

 It’s hard to say what a “standard” beach wedding costs.
-If it helps, our Oahu wedding packages range from $275-$8,450.
+If it helps, our Oahu wedding packages range from $275-$8,450 (2020 pricing - see our Oahu wedding packages page for current prices).
 With that in mind, we estimate the total Hawaii destination wedding cost for our couples, including flight, hotel, and the wedding package ranges between $4,500-$7,000.

 Many of the areas we’ve touched on can also help you save on cost!